A similarity-based Bayesian mixture-of-experts model: Parameter inference

 where $A = (A_{ii'})_{i, i' = 1}^{\operatorname{dim} \mathcal{X}}$ is a lower triangular random matrix with all independent entries such that $A_{ii}^2 \sim \chi^2_{\eta_0 + 1 - i}$ and $A_{ii'} \sim \operatorname{N}(0, 1)$ for $i > i'$.
 Extracting all terms depending on $\Lambda^l$ in the ELBO (see Appendix \ref{appendixelbo}) and using the Bartlett decomposition, we get the following result: \begin{prop}[Stochastic gate optimization] If $q^l(\Lambda) = \operatorname{W}(\Lambda \mid \Lambda^l, \eta_0)$, where $\Lambda^l = L^l L^{l\mathrm{T}}$ is the Cholesky factorization of $\Lambda^l$, updates are given by

-\end{prop} Note that since $p(A)$ does not depend on $L$, a standard Monte Carlo approximation allows both the function value and its gradient to be estimated.
+\end{prop} We will refer to the matrix in the parentheses between $L^{\operatorname{T}}$ and $L$ as the center matrix.
+Note that since $p(A)$ does not depend on $L$, a standard Monte Carlo approximation allows both the function value and its gradient to be estimated.
 This information may then be used in any gradient-based optimization algorithm to find the update $L^{l+1}$ and thus $\Lambda^{l+1}$, serving as an alternative to Proposition \ref{mstep2}.
 In this case, it is straightforward to derive an analogue to Proposition \ref{estep} by replacing the terms corresponding to the first transitions with their equivalents from the Monte Carlo estimation.
+Optionally, as evaluation of the involved quantities is relatively computationally expensive, we may reduce the variance of the standard Monte Carlo estimator by replacing it with an unbiased estimator with control variates introduced---for details, see Appendix \ref{control_variates}.
+Moreover, the center matrix, containing a double sum of outer vector products, may be evaluated in the alternative form displayed in Appendix \ref{center_matrix}.